Wide-angle Image Rectification: A Survey: Image Rectification

 In interactive content-aware methods, users often specify points, lines, or regions that they care about.
-Therefore, the straightness and orientation of lines, e.g. vertical lines of the building, are often used as constraints in the loss terms \citep{carroll_ImageWarpsArtistic_2010,wei_FisheyeVideoCorrection_2012,jabar_ContentAwarePerspectiveProjection_2019}.
+Therefore, the straightness and orientation of lines, e.g. the vertical lines of the building, are often used as constraints in the loss terms \citep{carroll_ImageWarpsArtistic_2010,wei_FisheyeVideoCorrection_2012,jabar_ContentAwarePerspectiveProjection_2019}.
 In \citep{kopf_LocallyAdaptedProjections_2009}, near-planar regions of interest can be annotated by users, whose planar attribute is kept in the rectified image via the deformation of the projection surface, e.g., a cylinder.
 In \citep{carroll_OptimizingContentpreservingProjections_2009}, the surface of a sphere is deformed to keep the user-specified constraints, e.g. horizontal lines to be horizontal and vertical lines to be vertical, after the image is corrected.
-In \citep{sachtContentBasedProjectionsPanoramic2010}, the loss function is constructed based on the constraints of the conformality of the mapping, straightness of user-selected lines, and smoothness of the warp filed.
+In \citep{sachtContentBasedProjectionsPanoramic2010}, the loss function is constructed based on the constraints of the conformality of the mapping, the straightness of user-selected lines, and the smoothness of the warp field.
 They also leverage a saliency map to take the areas near line endpoints into account.
-Some other types of user-specified contents are also used in \citep{carroll_ImageWarpsArtistic_2010}, e.g., vanishing point position and the points need to be fixed.
+Some other types of user-specified content are also used in \citep{carroll_ImageWarpsArtistic_2010}, e.g., vanishing point position and fixed points.